sf-wdi-34/schedule/hw/week-04.md

 ### Winter Break

+1. Add your instructors to your Trello board: @coryfauver and @briannaveenstra.

 1. Complete Project 1 with your partner.
 You will present these very soon after break.

 1. Sign up for an account on [codewars.com](www.codewars.com/r/RxX5pA).
 Choose JavaScript as your language, and join the "General Assembly" clan.